 Here’s another excellent Sony PlayStation commercial featuring Kevin Butler.
 This time around he’s kicking off Sony’s “Long Live Play” ad campaign.
 The spot has Butler working at a company called Economy Flooring when he’s called back to the Sony Defense Force by Sony Computer Entertainment America CEO Jack Tretton.
 As expected, it’s a cute and witty commercial.
 I love that it celebrates gaming as something fun and cool.
-My favorite moment was when Butler looked at his framed 8 x 10 of Tretton and said, “You are the boss of … more
+My favorite moment was when Butler looked at his framed 8 x 10 of Tretton and said, “You are the boss of me.”
+Ha!

 Are you ready for some (American) football?!?
 A bunch of you had fantasy drafts yesterday and are amped for the season to start.
 Why not increase the anticipation with some Madden NFL 12?
 If you’re more about guns than balls then you should keep an eye on Bodycount, the spiritual successor to the underrated Black.
 Looking for something more esoteric and Japanese?
 How about Cladun X2 from the excellent people at Nippon Ichi Software America?
 You can add some (scary) spice to your life and get in shape on the Wii with Get Fit with Mel B.